 We Have So Much To Learn From: Dolly Parton

 For a person that rocks the — some would say — too-practical combo of Birkenstocks + socks as much as I do, my adoration for Dolly’s regalia might come as a surprise.
-But the people close to me know the real truth!
-Though I’m passionate about being able to wiggle my toes and keep my tootsies warm on an airplane, I’m equally drawn to all that is unique and over-the-top.
+Though I’m passionate about proper arch support while keeping my feet warm, I’m equally drawn to all that is over the top.
 I’ve always thought that fashion shouldn’t be so damn serious, and Dolly’s Annie Oakley-meets-RuPaul aesthetic is a perfect embodiment of this.

 “Oh I’d never stoop so low as to be fashionable, that’s the easiest thing in the world to do!” -Dollyism

-Dolly’s fabulous get-ups were the gateway drug into one of my life’s few bouts of borderline-obsessive fandom.
-With every interview I watch, every new folk, bluegrass, or gospel song I uncover (she has 43 solo albums), every live performance I see (so far, only on YouTube), I grow ever more addicted.
+Dolly’s fabulous get-ups were a gateway drug that ultimately propelled me down a path of borderline-obsessive fandom.
+With every interview I watch and every new folk, bluegrass, or gospel song that I uncover, I grow ever more addicted.

 Dolly is both a brilliant businesswoman and a dexterous creative person, both her left and right brains working together in as much harmony as her deep space-skimming wigs and basketball-sized set of honky tonkers.
 She is simultaneously the most glamorous women in this country and unapologetically backwoods (her word).
 Dolly is viewed as a textbook stereotype—often dismissed as a bimbo with little more than some juiced-up sweater puppets and a Disney princess waistline—but is, in actuality, a person of incredible intelligence, humor, and nuance.